 Let’s get back to basics with the what, who, and when of project management.
 Many companies using Proteus to improve their project management are engineering consultancies in sectors such as the energy sector.
-Therefore, we are referencing in particular energy sector projects, however, these project management basics are relevant for all companies running large, complex projects.
+Therefore, we are referencing in particular energy project management, however, these project management basics are relevant for all companies running large, complex projects.

 With today’s energy sector up against large-scale challenges in the face of increasing environmental concerns along with rising demand for fuel, companies across the energy sector are more than ever under pressure to deliver profitable projects.